 '''

 <----- Oracle Enterprise Repository - Oracle Products ----->

 Choose Shortcut Location:

 The installer creates shortcuts to Oracle components, samples, and tools.
 As

 a user with administrative privileges, you can specify where these

 shortcuts are created.

 ->1 "All Users" Start Menu folder (recommended)

 For some installations, this setting may limit the automatic creation of

 server shortcuts

-for users without administrative privileges.
+|for users without administrative privileges.
 Refer to the documentation

 for more

 information.

 2¦Local user's Start Menu folder

-Select this option if you need to ensure that other profiles registered on
+Select this option if you must ensure that other profiles registered on

-this machine
+this computer

 will not have access to these shortcuts.

-Enter index number to select OR [Exit][Previous][Next]>

 '''